reputage/seedQuest/README.md

 Having a reliable method to reproduce the one-time pad through a seeded CSPRNG algorithm will make it easier to manage an account with pre-rotated keys.

+## Design

 By creating a game world with possible routes to take, and specific action to take at certain locations, a human will only need to remember a specific journey, rather than a long string of numbers or words.

 This game will have an explorable world with multiple “sites” or buildings/houses/caves where the player can find action spots.

 At each action spot, the player will have a choice of different actions to take.

-A journey through this world to take four actions at four different sites will be reasonable for a human to remember, and provide enough shards of entropy to be combined into a 128-bit string used for a key.
+A journey through this world to take four actions at four different sites will be reasonable for a human to remember, and provide enough shards of entropy to be combined into a 128-bit string used for a seed to create a one-time pad.

 The world built for seed quest would include 256 map areas, with 4 sites (buildings) in each area, with 8 action spots in each site (building), with 8 possible actions at each site.